YanaSn0/Tampermonkey/𝕏-Twitter/README.md

 ## Features

-- **Unfollow_TopDown:** Unfollows everyone who doesn't follow back from top of list to the bottom.
+- **Unfollow_TopDown:** Unfollows everyone who doesn't follow back from the top of the list to the bottom.

 ## Usage